How Low Can You Go?

 The reasoning behind this core agnosticism is that no one can crank up clock speeds to boost performance any more because of thermal issues, and so, the thinking goes, counting processing elements is no longer a fair way to reckon either the cost of a processor or the software that runs on it.
 Chip makers like Intel, AMD, and Sun Microsystems want to price based on the socket because it is easier, it is practical, and it caused companies that price by the core competitive grief.
 There's no right or wrong here, of course.
 Each core in a processor socket can be isolated from the others and can run distinct software in most virtualized server architectures today, so you could make the argument the other way just as easily--as IBM continues to do for its iSeries, pSeries, and zSeries products, which have all been based on dual-core designs since 2001.

-First, let's look at server volumes and server prices over time.
-The analysts at IDC cooked up the chart below, which shows server volumes over time and the average server value (ASV) of the servers sold from 1996 through 2004 and projecting out from 2005 through 2008.
+You can understand why IBM, Hewlett-Packard, and a few other makers of enterprise systems are holding out.
+Server average selling prices have taken a beating, and they are all in a rat race to sell more and more computing capacity just to stay in place.
+The analysts at IDC cooked up the chart that shows server volumes over time and the average server value (ASV) of the servers sold from 1996 through 2004 and projecting out from 2005 through 2008.
 (This data was published in August 2005.)

 Figure 1: Server Shipments and Average Server Values.
 Source: IDC